mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 6 Your herd undertakes a long trek for reasons that presumably makes sense to your leaders.
 Gain 1 level of Navigation or Survival kill.

 7 Life Event.
-Roll on the K’kree Life Events table on page 138.
+Roll on the K'kree Life Events table on page 138.

 8 Your herd meets with many others for a great ceremony.
-Gain 1 level of Profession (K’kree ritual) and a Contact outside your herd.
+Gain 1 level of Profession (K'kree ritual) and a Contact outside your herd.

 9 Defending your family and herd bravely, you suffer an injury that reduces END by -1, but you gain 1 level of Melee or Gun Combat.

 10 You serve well and are personally commended by the Steppelord.
-Gain SOC+1 and a Contact at the Steppelord’s court (who may or may not be K’kree).
+Gain SOC+1 and a Contact at the Steppelord's court (who may or may not be K'kree).

 11 You are offered the chance to be adopted into the big family of a herdlord or clanlord, perhaps by marrying one of his female offspring.
 If you agree, your SOC jumps to 13 and you enter the Noble career as a servant-of-